OCA/stock-logistics-workflow/stock_picking_manual_procurement_group/README.rst

 To install this module, you need to:

-1. Clone the branch 8.0 of the repository https://github.com/OCA/stock-logistics-workflow
-2. Add the path to this repository in your configuration (addons-path)
-3. Update the module list
-4. Go to menu *Setting -> Modules -> Local Modules*
+1. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Picking List Manual Procurement Group Creation*
+2. Search For *Picking List Manual Procurement Group Creation*
-6. Install the module
+3. Install the module

 Usage